Suzy Cortez Leaves Little To The Imagination While Snacking On A Banana In Bed

 Fans have quickly made their love for the sexy new shot known.
 Within a matter of hours, the upload has amassed over 5,700 likes and 90-plus comments.
 Some social media users raved over Suzy’s bombshell body while a few others used emoji instead.

-“Night hotty,” one follower wrote with a string of flame emoji tied to the end of their words.
+“Night hotty,” one follower wrote with a string of flame emoji tied to the end of the words.

 “Oh, how beautiful!” a second social media user exclaimed.